openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

    different identifiers.

-A *package module* automatically imports all exported entities from essential kernel packages (‘std.core’ and 'escompat') of the standard library (see :ref:`Standard Library`).
+A *package module* automatically imports all exported entities from essential kernel packages of the standard library (see :ref:`Standard Library`).
 All entities from these packages are accessible as simple names.

 A *package module* can automatically access all top-level entities declared in all modules that constitute the package.